Alex92380/NoDamagePlease/README.md

-#spigot Plugin Link
+# Spigot Plugin Link

 # NoDamagePlease
 It's a simple minecraft plugin to cancel the damage than you would'nt like on your server

-#How to use ???
+# How to use ???
 You just need to put the plugin in your /plugins/ and for cancel a damage, you need to  find the damage you would in the config.yml locate at /plugins/NoDamagePlease/ and replace false by true to remove the damage